gpaulissen/jython/BLOG.md

 ## Jython arguments

 The second problem was that RED launches that generated Jython program with arguments not recognized by the robotframework.jar (for instance -J-cp &lt;classpath&gt;) or with arguments just applicable for a Java interpreter like -Dvar=value.
-And the robotframework.jar invoked by this generated jython.exe does not recognize these arguments.
+And the robotframework.jar invoked by this generated Jython executable does not recognize these arguments.

 ## Java version